Martin J. Davies

-John deGravelles is a practicing attorney with extensive experience in international and domestic maritime tort law.
+John deGravelles is a judge on the United Sates District Court for the Middle District of Louisiana.
+Prior to taking the bench he was a practicing attorney with extensive experience in international and domestic maritime tort law.
 In 2001, he was named a Fulbright Scholar and taught maritime private international law at the Aristotle University School of Law in Thessaloniki, Greece.
-He is a member of the Adjunct Faculty at Louisiana State University Law School and a regular faculty member of Tulane Law School’s Summer Session in Rhodes, Greece.
-He is past president of the Louisiana Association of Justice (formerly Louisiana Trial Lawyers Association) and is presently a member of the Board of Governors of the American Association of Justice.
-He is a member of the Maritime Law Association, past chairman of the Admiralty Section of the American Association of Justice (formerly ATLA) and a Fellow in the International Academy of Trial Lawyers.
-He is a senior partner in the firm of deGravelles, Palmintier, Holthaus & Frugé.
-L.L.P.
-He has been named a Louisiana Super Lawyer every year since its inception in 2007.
+He has served as a member of the Adjunct Faculty at Louisiana State University Law School and a regular faculty member of Tulane Law School’s Summer Session in Rhodes, Greece.
+He is past president of the Louisiana Association of Justice (formerly Louisiana Trial Lawyers Association) and member of the Board of Governors of the American Association of Justice.
+He is a member of the Maritime Law Association, past chairman of the Admiralty Section of the American Association of Justice (formerly ATLA).

 Richard J. Dodson